home-assistant/home-assistant.io/source/_components/blink.markdown

 The `blink` component lets you view camera images and motion events from [Blink](http://blinkforhome.com) camera and security systems.

-You will need your blink login information (username, usually you email address, and password) to use this module.
+You will need your Blink login information (username, usually you email address, and password) to use this module.

 To set it up, add the following information to your `configuration.yaml` file: